nanvel/blog/2017/11/trading.md

 Sideways market is a great place for them for buying in.
 Low volatility and relatively small volumes make many retail traders move money to other assets, selling to the large traders who are accumulating.

-The large traders are monitoring supply in the range, once there is no more retail traders are willing to sell - the price can be pushed lower and find if there are more retail traders will be found who will be selling (testing).
+The large traders are monitoring supply in the range, once there is no more retail traders are willing to sell - the price can be pushed lower looking for more selling (testing).

 Large drops in market price scare off participants invested in the trading instrument, causing them to sell their holdings and exacerbate the drop.